johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-06-12 Code - The Hidden Language of Computer Hardware and Software By Charles Petzold

 Pg.
-253 - “A computer processor does moronically simple things - moves a byte to/from memory, adds a byte to another byte.
-The only reason anything substantial gets done is because it all happens so many times so quickly”
+253 - "A computer processor does moronically simple things - moves a byte to/from memory, adds a byte to another byte.
+The only reason anything substantial gets done is because it all happens so many times so quickly"

 --- 2022-06-16 Antifragile by Nassim Nicholas Taleb

-"If you put 90 percent of your funds in boring cash (assuming you are protected from inflation) or something called a “numeraire repository of value,” and 10 percent in very risky, maximally risky, securities, you cannot possibly lose more than 10 percent, while you are exposed to massive upside."
+"If you put 90 percent of your funds in boring cash (assuming you are protected from inflation) or something called a "numeraire repository of value," and 10 percent in very risky, maximally risky, securities, you cannot possibly lose more than 10 percent, while you are exposed to massive upside."

 --- 2022-06-18 Antifragile by Nassim Nicholas Taleb

-"If you “have optionality,” you don't have much need for what is commonly called intelligence, knowledge, insight, skills, ... you don't have to be right that often.
+"If you "have optionality," you don't have much need for what is commonly called intelligence, knowledge, insight, skills, ... you don't have to be right that often.
 All you need is the wisdom to not do unintelligent things to hurt yourself (some acts of omission) and recognize favorable outcomes when they occur.
 ... evolution can produce astonishingly sophisticated objects without intelligence, simply thanks to a combination of optionality and some type of a selection filter, plus some randomness"